celluloid/celluloid/README.md

-1. ***NEVER RETURN SELF*** (or pass self as an argument to other actors): in cases where you want to pass an actor around to other actors or threads, use Celluloid.current_actor.
-If you grab the latest master of Celluloid off of Github, you can just use the #current_actor method when you are inside of an actor itself.
+1. ***NEVER RETURN SELF*** (or pass self as an argument to other actors): in cases where you want to pass an actor around to other actors or threads, use Celluloid.current_actor, or if you're within an actor itself, you can just call the #current_actor method.
+If you really need to get ahold of "self" in order to add instance-specific behavior, e.g for metaprogramming purposes or adding stubs during tests, call MyActor#wrapped_object to obtain the actual object an actor is wrapping.

 2. Don't mutate the state of objects you've sent in calls to other actors:
    This means you must think about data in one of two different ways: either